EnkyuuBi/IOTS-Project-Website/README.md

 # IOTS Project Website
- Front and Backend for IOTS Project Website
+Front and Backend for IOTS Project Website.
 # Deploying
-Both the front end and backend are intended to be deployed on the same machine Deploying the front end:
+Both the front end and backend are intended to be deployed on the same machine.

+Deploying the front end:
 - cd into the FrontEnd\my-app folder
 - run "npm run dev"